 Giles enjoyed a 13-year playing career with the Bears before taking over as Director of Cricket in 2007 and subsequently helping the club achieve County Championship success in 2012 and a one-day cup triumph at Lord’s in 2010.

-I look forward to meeting up with all the players and the new management team in January.Ashley Giles
+this is a brand new challenge and I look forward to meeting up with all the players and the new management team in January.Ashley Giles

 He was appointed England’s Limited Overs Head Coach in late 2012 and joined Lancashire as Director of Cricket ahead of the 2015 season, winning the NatWest T20 Blast as well as securing promotion to Division One of the County Championship in his first year.

 Ashley Giles, said: “I thoroughly enjoyed my time at Lancashire and I would like to thank the club’s Chairman, Michael Cairns, and the board for the opportunity to work as Director of Cricket at such a great club.
 I am also very grateful for their understanding and for agreeing to release me from my contract so that I can take up this new role with Warwickshire and move back to the Midlands, where my family have remained.